aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg.rst

 Set up a PostgreSQL Debezium source connector with Aiven CLI
 ------------------------------------------------------------

-The following example demonstrates how to setup a Debezium source Connector for Apache Kafka to a PostgreSQL database using the `Aiven CLI dedicated command </docs/tools/cli/service/connector.html#avn-service-connector-create>`_.
+The following example demonstrates how to setup a Debezium source Connector for Apache Kafka to a PostgreSQL database using the :doc:`Aiven CLI dedicated command </docs/tools/cli/service/connector.html#avn-service-connector-create>`.

 Define a Kafka Connect configuration file
 '''''''''''''''''''''''''''''''''''''''''